Run by School of Health Sciences

 Overall aims and purpose

-- Focus on the application of quantitative and qualitative research methods within the health and social care setting, including data collection and analysis approaches/techniques.
+- Focus on the application of review, quantitative and qualitative research methods within the health and social care setting, including data collection and analysis approaches/techniques.

 - Enable students to be ‘critical consumers’ of research, to have sufficient knowledge to contribute in a knowledgeable way to ongoing quantitative or qualitative research and to develop research questions and projects.